eestec/eestec.portal/docs/dev/conventions.rst

 Git repository has the following layout:

-* **feature branches**: all new development for new features should be done in dedicated branches, normaly one branch per feature,
+* **feature branches**: all development for new features must be done in dedicated branches, normaly one branch per feature,
 * **master branch**: when features get completed they are merged into the master branch; bugfixes are commited directly on the master branch,
-* **production tags**: whenever we deploy code to production we tag the repository so we can later re-trace our steps and revert broken deployments if necessary.
+* **tags**: whenever we deploy code to production we tag the repository so we can later re-trace our steps and revert broken deployments if necessary.

+Hooks:

+* On every change to the ``master`` branch, our :ref:`staging_env` gets re-deployed.
+* On every new tag, our :ref:`production_env` gets re-deployed.